Abdulmumin1/Abdulmumin1/README.md

 I'm a technical writer and a developer with a deep fascination for computer science theory.
 Enjoys exploring new tools and technologies and  I actively seek opportunities to expand my knowledge and skill set.

-I'm commited to both learning and writing and I actively share my learnings and knowledge through my blog with the rest of the world.
+I'm commited to both learning and writing and I actively share my learnings and knowledge through my blog with the rest of the world!

 * Portfolio [yaqeen.me](https://yaqeen.me)
 * Blog [abdulmumin.com](http://abdulmumin.com),  [yaqeen.me/blog](http://yaqeen.me/blog)